Skip to main content

 You do not need to love the acronyms.
 You do need a plan that maps the approach to your goal, timeline, and budget.

-Reviews: what they do and don’t tell you
+Reviews: what they do and do not tell you

 Different people face different constraints.
 Design the plan around your reality, not the ideal week that never arrives.